tuarua/Swift-IOS-ANE/README.md

 ### Running on Simulator

-The example project can be run on the Simulator from IntelliJ using AIR 26.
-AIR 27 contains a bug when packaging.
+The example project can be run on the Simulator from IntelliJ using AIR 28.

 ### Running on Device

-The example project can be run on the device from IntelliJ using AIR 27.
+The example project can be run on the device from IntelliJ using AIR 28.
-AIR 27 now correctly signs the included Swift frameworks and therefore no resigning tool is needed.

-### Submitting to App Store
-ADT is not currently producing a valid ipa for the App Store.
-Please see the [README here](package_for_ios_appstore/) for package script
-This is a minor inconvenience and only needs to be done when your app is ready to go to the App Store.

 ### Prerequisites

 You will need

-- Xcode 8.3.3 / AppCode - N.B.
-Xcode 9 will be supported soon.
+- Xcode 9.1 / AppCode
 - IntelliJ IDEA
-- AIR 26 and AIR 27
+- AIR 28